InformaticsMatters/squonk/docker/deploy/README.txt

 Container name: xwiki
 Image source: squonk/xwiki
 The provides the Wiki that contains the user documentation.
+It is optional and most sites will probably not run this and point to the one on squonk.it for the documentation.
 Authentication/Authorization is provides by the keycloak container.

 9. NGinx